-Number of days completed D Total days of the course (start to end date) = Percent of TA Earned
+Number of days completed Danis at a CTA Command Total days of the course (start to end date) = Percent of TA Earned

 The amount of TA funding that is earned is determined on a pro-rata basis.
 If this results in an unpaid tuition balance, payment will be the responsibility of the student.
 MedQuest College will return unearned TA funds to the government on behalf of the student.
 These funds will be returned to the government within forty-five (45) days of determination of the withdrawal.